-Please note that these changes do not add to, or delete from, the ordinance's existing Permitted, Prohibited, or Conditional Uses, or its Exemptions.
+Please note that these changes do not add to, or delete from, the existing ordinance's Permitted, Prohibited, or Conditional Uses, or Exemptions.
+The changes also do not change rules for residential wells or allow for any increase in density of development.

 Additionally, minor format changes, such as paragraph numbering and titling, are not listed below.

-Sections 1 and 2:
+Sections 1 and 2: No changes

-No changes

-Paragraphs A and B: Text and reference updates made to clarify and better organizes the sources of district boundaries.
+Paragraphs A and B: Text and reference updates made to clarify and better organize the sources of district boundaries.

 Paragraph A.3: Paragraph added for better organization.
-Paragraph establishes that land within a 400-foot radius of a Public Water System well is in the overlay district.
+Paragraph establishes that land within a 400-foot radius of a Public Water System well is in this overlay district ensuring that land use restrictions that protect wells from sources of contamination apply to this area around public water supply wells.
 This listing was previously in Section 6.

 Old Paragraph B: Paragraph was deleted to eliminate redundant language.
 Paragraphs A and B: Style changes made to clarify remaining language.

 Paragraph A: Paragraph was restructured to align with other proposed changes.
 Paragraph B.1: Reference to hazardous waste facilities was removed since the State's regulation program preempts municipal hazardous waste legislation in New Hampshire.
 Paragraph B.7 (Old B.8): Text updated to clarify that only commercial motor vehicle service or repair shops are prohibited.